Getting Started

 - l: Less Than or Equal

-GET param and the name of the field to order results.
-Use -
+Use the order_by GET param and the name of the field to order results.
+Use - for descending.

 Example: